 Lucy Parsons Center

-Since clay tipped sticks were first dragged across cave walls, humanity has sought new ways to depict itself.
+Since clay-tipped sticks were first dragged across cave walls, humanity has sought new ways to depict itself.
 Paintings moved from the wall to the canvas and sculpture from wood to marble; photography seemed the ultimate rendering, then the images started to move and speak.
-As this arc of development continues, Boston has become home to a place that wants to be the next great step in humanity’s quest to capture itself: a one of its kind store called 3D Bean.
-Through the combined powers of 3D printing and a three hundred sixty-degree camera system, 3D Bean creates true to life sculpture copies of their customers.
+As this arc of development continues, Boston has become home to a place that wants to be the next great step in humanity’s quest to capture itself: a one-of-its-kind store called 3D Bean.
+Through the combined powers of 3D printing and a 360-degree camera system, 3D Bean creates true-to-life sculpture copies of their customers.
 The next great step in humanity’s quest to see itself?
 Who knows, but 3D Bean is surely one of Boston’s most distinct stores.

 Rick Walker’s Rock’n’Roll Cowboy Clothes